-3.6 Locating a Participating Provider
+3.8 Locating a Participating Provider

-Participants may determine whether a provider or facility is In Network by one of the following means:
+Participants may determine whether a provider or facility is In-Network by one of the following means:

-- Referring to the Plan's directory of Network providers at www.anthem.com, which lists Doctors and health care facilities that participate in the Plan's Network, as well as information about the standards of care in area Hospitals; - Contacting the Plan Administrator to request a list of Doctors and health care facilities that participate in the Plan's Network, based on specialty and geographic area; or - Contacting the Participant's Doctor or health care facility.
+- Referring to the plan's directory of Network providers at www.anthem.com, which lists Doctors and health care facilities that participate in the plan's Network, as well as information about the standards of care in area Hospitals; - Call Anthem's Member Services to request a list of Doctors and health care facilities that participate in the plan's Network, based on specialty and geographic area; - Contacting the Participant's Doctor or health care facility; or - Contact the Plan Administrator.

 All Participating Providers have a process in place to help the Participant get access to urgent Medical Care 24 hours a day, 7 days a week.
+If the Participant requires urgent Medical Care after his or her Doctor's normal business hours call the Doctor's office and the Participant will be directed to needed care.